Somebody That I Used to Know: Accolades

-In July 2011, the song finished third in the Vanda & Young Global Songwriting Competition Earlier that year, Gotye had first noticed Kimbra when both were short-listed as finalists for the competition.
+In July 2011, the song finished third in the Vanda & Young Global Songwriting Competition Earlier that year, Gotye had first noticed Kimbra when both were shortlisted as finalists for the competition.

 At the ARIA Music Awards of 2011, "Somebody That I Used to Know" won Single of the Year, Best Pop Release, Best Video (for Natasha Pincus), Engineer of the Year (for François Tétaz) and Producer of the Year (for Gotye).
 Gotye also won Best Male Artist for the song while Kimbra won Best Female Artist for her previous single, "Cameo Lover".

 At the APRA Music Awards of 2012, "Somebody That I Used to Know" won Most Played Australian Work and Song of the Year and Gotye won Songwriter of the Year.
-The song also won Single of the Year and Best Video Clip at the Belgian Music Industry Awards (MIA's).
+The song also won Single of the Year and Best Video Clip at the Belgian Music Industry Awards (MIAs) in 2012, and was nominated at the 2012 Teen Choice Awards for "Choice Rock Song" and "Choice Break-Up Song".

-It was also nominated at the 2012 Teen Choice Awards for "Choice Rock Song" and "Choice Break-Up Song".
-The song was nominated at the 55th Grammy Awards for Record of the Year and Best Pop Duo/Group Performance, winning both awards.
-The Village Voices Pazz & Jop annual critics' poll ranked "Somebody That I Used to Know" at number eight of the best music of 2012.
+In the 55th Annual Grammy Awards in 2013, "Somebody That I Used to Know" won Record Of The Year, with credits to Wally De Backer (Gotye) as producer; De Backer & Tetaz as engineers/mixers, and William Bowden, mastering engineer.
+The song also won the Grammy Award for Best Pop Duo/Group Performance as performed by Gotye and Kimbra.
+Making Mirrors took home the Grammy Award for Best Alternative Music Album, with Gotye credited as producer and Tetaz as engineer/mixer.

+Later recognition

 In 2019, Stereogum ranked the song as the 161st best song of the 2010s.
 In January 2018, as part of Triple M's "Ozzest 100", "Somebody That I Used to Know" was ranked number 98.

 In 2021, its first year of eligibility, "Somebody That I Used to Know" was inducted into the National Film and Sound Archive's Sounds of Australia as an Australian sound recording with "cultural, historical and aesthetic significance."